 Suggested Emphasis: We should not judge others by the way they look.

-Memory Verse: “The Lord does not look at the things man looks at.
-Man looks at the outward appearance, but the Lord looks at the heart.”
+Memory Verse: “God does not see the same way people see.
+People look at the outside of a person, but the Lord looks at the heart.”
 1 Samuel 16:7b

 God told Samuel that he had chosen a new king for Israel.
 The new king was to be one of the sons of Jesse.
 When Samuel saw the sons he thought the Lord would want Jesse’s oldest son to be the king.
 Instead, the Lord chose the youngest son, David, who was out tending the sheep.
 Samuel anointed David as the new king but it would be many years before the time was right for David to take Saul’s place.
 The Lord chose David even though he did not look as big and handsome as his older brothers.
 The Lord does not judge by outward appearance but by the heart.